One Show host forced to reword Harry Styles question after awkward Lizzo response

 The singer, via video link, discussed her appearance at the Met Gala earlier this week, as well her forthcoming new album.

-However, the interview mmentarily hit a wall when Jones brought up the subject of Styles, whom Lizzo performed with at Coachella last month.
+However, the interview momentarily hit a wall when Jones brought up the subject of Styles, whom Lizzo performed with at Coachella last month.

 “We know your last gig pretty much would have been Coachella, performing with Harry Styles,” he said, adding: “You’re mates now – how come you’re mates with Harry?
 What’s going on there?”